-Discovering water surrounding your furnace is a homeowner’s worst dream.
-Is it an HVAC (heating, ventilation, air conditioning) problem or plumbing malfunction?
-It’s hard to confirm without an expert doing an inspection, but Peachtree Service Experts is here with a couple HVAC issues that could cause a leaky furnace.
+Finding water around your furnace is a homeowner’s nightmare.
+Is it an HVAC (heating, ventilation, air conditioning) issue or plumbing malfunction?
+It could be either, but Peachtree Service Experts is here with a couple HVAC issues that could cause a leaky furnace.

-This issue should be discovered with seasonal heating tune-ups, but if your furnace is leaking water, the humidifier could be leaking inside the heating system.
-Water leaking into your furnace can cause major damage to the internal parts so it’s best to call your furnace service technician right away if you think this might be your issue.
+This issue should be discovered with seasonal furnace tune-ups, but if your furnace is leaking water, the humidifier could be leaking inside the furnace.
+Water leaking into your furnace can cause a lot of damage to the internal parts so it’s best to call your furnace service expert immediately if you think this could be your issue.

 To make sure your furnace doesn’t spring a leak and that it’s all set to keep your home warm all winter long, call Peachtree Service Experts in Atlanta today.
-Our fall promotion is going on now and you can save on a furnace tune-up or qualifying home comfort systems.
+Our fall promotion is happening now and you can save on a furnace tune-up or qualifying home comfort systems.